MicrosoftDocs/microsoft-academic-services/academic-services/graph/network-similarity-analytics.md

 ## Define network similarity functions

-In this section, you submit an ADLA job to Define network similarity functions.
+In this section, you submit an ADLA job to define network similarity functions.

 1. Download `ns/NetworkSimilarityFunction.usql` to local drive. <br> From [Azure portal](https://portal.azure.com), go to the Azure Storage account > **Containers > [mag-yyyy-mm-dd] > ns > NetworkSimilarityFunction.usql > Download**.